 If your child has ASD and you are not currently a AES client, your child is welcome to join any of our Social Club programs.
 We also take children without a formal diagnosis or children who display behavioural issues and need a social outlet.
 We will conduct an evaluation of all children to see if they are ready for these programs and which social clubs suits them the best.
 Entry to our Social Clubs is determined by their developmental needs to ensure a successful outcome.

-We have Social Club programs running north and south of the river in Wanneroo and Shelley in a safe and secure environment.
+We have Social Club programs running at our Wanneroo clinic which includes a play area.
 Your child can join a club at any time during a term.